Thingi10K/Thingi10K/README.md

 * Model 74463 is empty.
 * Model 286163 is empty.
 * Model 81313 contains NURBS curves and surfaces instead of polygonal faces, which may not be supported by many OBJ parsers.
 * Model 77942 is corrupt (binary STL).
-Here is a potential replacement model created by a different user.

 ## Acknowledgements

+This project is funded in part by NSF grants CMMI-11-29917, IIS-14-09286, and IIS-17257.

 We thank Marcel Campen, Chelsea Tymms, and Julian Panetta for early feedback and proofreading.
-This project is funded in part by NSF grants CMMI-11-29917, IIS-14-09286, and IIS-17257.

 We also thank Neil Dickson for pointing out corrupt models, and Nick Sharp for pointing out bugs in download script.
+Lastly, we thank Silvia Sellán and Yun-Chun Chen for discussion and suggestion on hosting the dataset.

 ## Cite us